Quantitative Rates of Convergence to Equilibrium for the Degenerate Linear Boltzmann equation on the Torus

-We can give an upper bound on the spectral gap in total variation using a simple probabilistic argument. \begin{lemma} If there exists $\lambda>0, A>0$ such that for all initial data then $\lambda \leq C^+_\infty$ using the notation above. \end{lemma} \begin{proof} If we initally start with a delta function we get no closer in total variation until we have jumped at least once, then we have that Fixing $\epsilon$ there exists $T(\epsilon)$ such that Therefore, for every $n$.
+We can give an upper bound on the spectral gap in total variation using a simple probabilistic argument. \begin{lemma} Let $f_t$ be the unique measure valued solution to \eqref{eq:main} with initial data $f_0$.
+If there exists $\lambda>0, A>0$ such that for all $f_0$, then $\lambda \leq C^+_\infty$ using the notation above. \end{lemma} \begin{proof} We use a stochastic process whose law follows the equation \eqref{eq:main}.
+Let us define a Poisson process with intensity $\|\sigma\|_\infty$ whose jump times are $I_1, I_2, \dots$ and generate a sequence of iid random variables $U_1, U_2, \dots$ who are uniform on $[0, \|\sigma\|_\infty]$.
+Then for $t \in [I_n, I_{n+1})$ we define $X_t = X_{I_n} +tV_{I_n}$ and $V_t = V_{I_n}$.
+Then when $t=I_{n+1}$ then if $U_n \leq \sigma(X_{I_{n+1}})$ we draw $V_{I_n}$ from the distribution $p(\cdot, V_{I_n})$ and if $U_n > \sigma(X_{I_n})$ then $V_{I_{n+1}} = V_{I_n}$.
+We can check that the law of $(X_t, V_t)$ will satisfy \eqref{eq:main} (which incidentally gives another proof of existence of solutions).
+The jumping process is a time inhomogeneous Poisson process with intensity $\sigma(X_t)$ and if we start at $(x_0, v_0)$ conditional on us not having jumped we have $\sigma(X_t) = \sigma( \Phi^X_t(x_0,v_0))$ therefore by standard result about inhomogeneous Poisson processes we have Fixing $\epsilon$ there exists $T(\epsilon)$ such that Therefore, since we were taking the supremum over all $(x,v)$ we will have and hence for every $n$.